-On the last track, we discussed methods to help improve your supervisee's therapist-client relationships by making sure you are on the same page with your supervisee regarding such session basics as preparation; beginning; exploration; and creating contracts; or whatever system you deem appropriate in your practice.
+In the last section, we discussed methods to help improve your supervisee's therapist-client relationships by making sure you are on the same page with your supervisee regarding such session basics as preparation; beginning; exploration; and creating contracts; or whatever system you deem appropriate in your practice.

-On this track, we will examine ways to evaluate and identify problems in the supervisor-therapist relationship and in the therapist-client relationship: identifying avoidance of conflict; and the "Interview Session Checklist".
+In this section, we will examine ways to evaluate and identify problems in the supervisor-therapist relationship and in the therapist-client relationship: identifying avoidance of conflict and the "Interview Session Checklist."

-if you feel you have conflict avoidance, here is a conflict avoidance tactic for
+So if you feel you have conflict avoidance, here is a conflict avoidance tactic for you.

 10 Favorite Supervisor Excuses